Rolex Watch Repairs

 There are 31 jewels are used in this movement, but as shown below, instead of a central jewel there is a bronze bushing.
 I guess that this construction is more reliable than a jewel during shocks.
 Anyway it is easy to replace the bushing, so it is no disadvantage but rather a feature of this caliber.

 After cleaning the movement and oiling according to Rolex recommendations, amplitude increased to a normal 270 degrees.
 The early wear is the result of 7 years of use with no service.
 Unfortunately, many watch owners bypass the advice of the manufacturer to oil and clean the watch periodically.
 Mechanical watches should be cleaned and oiled every 2-3 years.
 You will rarely find a watch with no problem after even 5 years without servicing.
 The first indications that your watch should be inspected are reduced accuracy and a smaller power reserve.
 Even if you feel that everything is all right, remember that oil is not eternal – it dissipates over time and parts work dry.
 The products of wear such as metal dust can affect other parts and spoil their lubrication.
 It is clear that periodic cleaning and oiling are cheaper than replacing expensive parts.

-The Cosmograph Dayona now beats to the rhythm of a Rolex Movement.
+The Cosmograph Daytona now beats to the rhythm of a Rolex Movement.
 Rolex devotees had been eagerly awaiting it.
-It was presented at the opening of the recent World Watch, Clock and Jewellery Show, Basel 2000.
+It was presented at the opening of the recent World Watch, Clock and Jewelery Show, Basel 2000.
 The new Cosmograph Daytona, equipped with the self-winding Rolex movement, it will doubtless remain one of the most striking events in watchmaking this springtime.